digital-land/digital-land/content/architecture/documentation/index.md

 * `end-date` - optional, date at which fact ceases to apply
 * `entry-date` - optional, date at which fact was first collected

+### Processes

+#### WKT Boundary Validation

+When [normalising a WKT](https://github.com/digital-land/digital-land-python/blob/main/digital_land/datatype/wkt.py) entity, it is validated by checking whether it lies within a boundary.
+The boundary is required to be a WKT of type Polygon or MultiPolygon.
+If there is no given boundary, or if the given boundary is of the wrong type, a default bounding box of England is used for validation.

 ## List of Datasets

 ## External Links